GeoNode/geonode/docs_2.0/references/security.rst

 .# Groups
    * not yet implemented

-To understand how this permissions can be set, you have to know about the different kinds of users.
+To understand how this permissions can be set, you first have to know about the different kinds of users.

-Für devs => link to geonode workshop about core models. (deeper into the materia => comes later!)

 Users
 -----